Hollymr/virtual-pet/README.md

 # virtual-pet

-Virtual pet that you can feed, water and play with!
+A virtual shark that you can feed, play with and take to the bathroom.
+Beware if you let his health get to low he will return to the wild and fend for himself!!!!